w5xd/PacketRainGauge/README.md

 The result is this design sends packets at (almost) the same rate per volume of rainfall as the old one, just not quite at the exact same rocker positions.

-The sensor manufacturer publishes a detailed discussion about magnets&mdash;including details about this exact scenario: replacing a reed relay with an Si7210&mdash;about how the magnet axis and sensor geometry are related:
+Silicon Labs publishes a detailed discussion about magnets&mdash;including details about this exact scenario: replacing a reed relay with a hall effect sensor&mdash;about how the magnet axis and sensor geometry are related:
 <a href='https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf'>
 https://www.silabs.com/documents/public/application-notes/an1018-si72xx-sensors.pdf<a>.
-A K&J Magnetics B422 magnet conveniently matches the original magnet's dimensions to fit in the original rocker, and has its poles aligned so that its pole axis as required to penetrate the Si7210 when mounted in the original rocker.
+A K&J Magnetics B422 magnet conveniently matches the original magnet's dimensions to fit in the original rocker, and has its poles aligned so that its pole axis as required to penetrate the IC sensor when mounted in the original rocker.

 The original water tight
 battery compartment is retained, but after removing the PCB that shares the